smilack/purescript-gesso/README.md

 ```

 > [!NOTE]
-> If gesso isn't in your package set, add these lines to the `extraPackages` section in `spago.yaml`:
+> Gesso is available starting in package set 63.6.0.
+If you're using an earlier package set, add these lines to the `extraPackages` section in `spago.yaml`:
 > ```yaml
 >   extraPackages:
 >     gesso: